GhostlyShare for localhost previews

 The app does the boring parts before you have to think about them

-GhostlyShare keeps watching local ports, remembers live previews, reconciles routes when apps appear or disappear, and gives every visible action clear feedback.
+GhostlyShare keeps watching local ports, remembers live previews, reconciles routes when apps appear or disappear, and gives every visible action clear feedback on Windows and Linux.
 The result is simple: no manual sharing commands, no copied terminal URLs, no guessing which port is safe to share.

 Use cases